sgilflores3/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 2. Owners can be added/removed any time by calling add_owners or remove_owners.
 The transactions to do still need to follow the k-of-n scheme specified for the multisig account.
 3. To create a new transaction, an owner can call create_transaction with the transaction payload.
-This will store the full transaction payload on chain, which adds decentralization (censorship is not possible) and makes it easier to fetch all transactions waiting for execution.
+This will store the full transaction payload on chain, which adds decentralization (censorship is not possible as the data is available on chain) and makes it easier to fetch all transactions waiting for execution.
 If saving gas is desired, an owner can alternatively call create_transaction_with_hash where only the payload hash is stored.
 Later execution will be verified using the hash.
 Only owners can create transactions and a transaction id (incremeting id) will be assigned.
 4. To approve or reject a transaction, other owners can call approve() or reject() with the transaction id.
 5. If there are enough approvals, any owner can execute the transaction using the special MultisigTransaction type with the transaction id if the full payload is already stored on chain or with the transaction payload if only a